-- B. Hearing Procedure and Exchange of Questions Procedure: At the time the matter is referred to the Decision-Maker(s), the Coordiantor shall determine, based on the parties involved and the circumstances of the alleged sexual harassment, whether to hold a hearing or to initiate an exchange of questions procedure, and shall so inform all parties and their advisors.
-Both of these decision-making procedures are discussed below.
-Upon their selection, the Decision-Maker(s) shall review the evidence and issue a determination of responsibility based on the following circumstances and procedures. - C. Exchange of Questions Procedure: Where a party involved is an elementary student, or where the Coordinator otherwise determines that a hearing is not appropriate under the circumstances, the Coordinator will initiate the Exchange of Questions Procedure, which provides as follows: - 1.
-After the investigative report is submitted to the parties pursuant to this procedure and before reaching a determination regarding responsibility, the Decision-Maker shall provide each party an opportunity to submit written, relevant questions each party desires to ask of the other party or witness, and shall subsequently provide each party with the answers. - 2.
+B. Exchange of Questions Procedure: At the time the matter is referred to the Decision-Maker, the Coordinator may determine, based on the parties involved and the circumstances of the alleged sexual harassment, to initiate an exchange of questions procedure, and shall inform all parties and their advisors.
+The Decision-Maker will review the evidence and issue a determination of responsibility.

+The Coordinator will initiate the Exchange of Questions Procedure, which provides as follows:

+- 1. After the investigative report is submitted to the parties pursuant to this procedure and before reaching a determination regarding responsibility, the Decision-Maker shall provide each party an opportunity to submit written, relevant questions each party desires to ask of the other party or witness, and shall subsequently provide each party with the answers. - 2.
 The Decision-Maker will also allow for additional, limited follow-up questions from each party to the other, and provide both with complete copies of the answers. - 3.
 Upon receipt of the proposed questions, the Decision-Maker will review the proposed questions and determine which questions will be permitted, disallowed, or rephrased. - 4.
 The Decision-Maker shall limit or disallow any questions that are irrelevant, repetitive, or abusive. - 5.
 The Decision-Maker shall have full authority to decide any issues related to questioning and determinations of relevance. - 6.
 The Decision-Maker may ask a party to explain why a question is or is not relevant from their perspective. - 7.
-The Decision-Maker shall explain any decision to exclude a question as not relevant or to reframe it for relevance
+The Decision-Maker shall explain any decision to exclude a question as not relevant or to reframe it for relevance.